Charles R. Forbes

-Charles Robert Forbes (February 14, 1878 – April 10, 1952) was a Scottish-American politician and military officer.
-Appointed the first director of the Veterans' Bureau by President Warren G. Harding on August 9, 1921, Forbes served until February 28, 1923.
-His tenure was characterized by corruption and scandal.
+Charles Robert Forbes (February 14, 1877 – April 10, 1952) was a Scottish-American politician and military officer.
+After serving in the United States Armed Forces and having fought on the Western Front of World War I, Forbes participated in Warren G. Harding's successful bid to become president of the United States.
+Forbes was appointed the first director of the Veterans' Bureau by President Harding on August 9, 1921, and served until February 28, 1923.
+His tenure was characterized by corruption and scandal, including cases in which he embezzled money and took bribes.
+After being pressured into resignation by Harding, he was convicted of fraud and served jail time.
+He died in 1952.

 Early life

-Forbes was born February 14, 1878, in Scotland.
-As a child, he and his parents emigrated to America and the family lived in New York and Boston.
+Forbes was born February 14, 1877, in Scotland.
+As a child, he and his parents emigrated to the United States and the family lived in New York and Boston.
 When Forbes was 16 years old, he joined the Marines as a musician, and was eventually stationed at the Washington Navy Yard.
-Trained as an engineer, Forbes attended Phillips Exeter Academy, Cooper Institute in New York, Columbia University and the Massachusetts Institute of Technology.
-Two months after enlisting in the Army in 1900, he was charged with desertion but restored to duty without a trial.
+Trained as an engineer, Forbes attended Phillips Exeter Academy, the Cooper Institute in New York, Columbia University, and the Massachusetts Institute of Technology.
+Two months after enlisting in the U.S. Army in 1900, he was charged with desertion but restored to duty without a trial.
 Forbes served in the Philippines after completing his enlistment and was honorably discharged from the Army in the rank of sergeant first class in 1908.

 Pacific Northwest and Hawaii

 After leaving the Army, Forbes engaged in construction work in the Pacific Northwest, moving to Seattle, where he became active in state politics.
 He married and had a daughter.
 In 1912, Forbes and his family moved to Hawaii, at that time a United States territory, and worked at the Pearl Harbor naval station as an engineer for the next five years.
-While in Hawaii, he served in four federal government appointments as Commissioner of Public Works, Chairman of the Public Service Commission, Chairman of the Harbor Commission and chairman of the Reclamation Commission, appointed by President Woodrow Wilson.
+While in Hawaii, he served in four federal government appointments: as Commissioner of Public Works, Chairman of the Public Service Commission, Chairman of the Harbor Commission and chairman of the Reclamation Commission, appointed by President Woodrow Wilson.
 While in Hawaii, Forbes became acquainted with vacationing senator Warren G. Harding, a meeting that would eventually change both of their lives.
 His charismatic personality and hospitality created a positive impression with Harding, and soon the two became close friends, as did their wives.

 World War I

-After the United States entered World War I in 1917, Forbes enlisted again in the army.
+After the American entry into World War I in April 1917, Forbes enlisted again in the army.
 He served overseas in France in the United States 41st and 33rd Infantry Divisions.
-He was awarded both the French Croix de Guerre (War Cross) and the Distinguished Service Medal.
-Forbes' final promotion was to the rank of lieutenant colonel.
-After World War I, he returned to Washington State and worked for the Hurley-Mason construction company in Tacoma.
+He was awarded both the French Croix de Guerre (War Cross) and the Army Distinguished Service Medal, the citation for which reads:

+Forbes' final promotion was to the rank of colonel.
+After the war, he returned to Washington State and worked for the Hurley-Mason construction company in Tacoma.
 Forbes later became the vice president in charge of the company's Spokane division.